 Pine

-Pine is one of the most commonly used softwood species in the world.
-It is known for its pale yellow color and straight grain pattern.
-Pine is often used in construction for framing, as well as for producing furniture and paper products.
+Pine is one of the most widely used softwood species in construction.
+It has a pale yellow color and straight grain pattern.
+Pine is commonly used for structural framing, furniture, paneling, and paper production.
+It is also used in the manufacture of plywood and blockboards.

 Cedar

-Cedar is a softwood species that is known for its distinctive aroma and natural resistance to rot and insects.
-It has a reddish-brown color and a straight, uniform grain pattern.
-Cedar is often used for outdoor furniture, decking, and siding.
+Cedar is known for its pleasant aroma and natural resistance to rot and insects.
+It has a reddish-brown color and uniform grain pattern.
+Cedar is widely used for outdoor furniture, decking, fencing, and cladding because of its durability in exterior conditions.

 Spruce